Research in my laboratory

 communication system of

-resident tropical birds.
-The ecology of resident tropical birds is
+resident tropical animals.
+The ecology of tropical animals is

 poorly understood, especially with respect to their vocal behaviour and